-Laura could become Category 3 Hurricane as it moves over warm water in Gulf of Mexico
+Laura could become Category 3 hurricane as it moves over warm water in Gulf of Mexico

 The storm has killed 11 people in the Caribbean, where it triggered power outages and flooding across the Dominican Republic and Haiti.

-Laura would transition to a post-tropical depression and work its way through the Ohio River Valley and could race east to bring North Carolina some rain this weekend.
+Laura would transition to a post-tropical depression and work its way through the Ohio River Valley and could race east to bring North Carolina some rain Friday night into Saturday.

 Fujiwhara effect: Can 2 hurricanes merge into a megastorm?